annwanjiku/animationsIncss/README.md

     transform: translate(50px, 30px) rotate(45deg) scale(1.2);
 }
 ```
-This:
-- Moves the element (50px right, 30px down).
-- Rotates it (45 degrees).
-- Scales it (1.2 times its original size).
+This Moves the element (50px right, 30px down) ,Rotates it (45 degrees) and Scales it (1.2 times its original size).

 ## Final Example
 ```css